jdillard/sphinx-sitemap/README.rst

 validate one or more URLS for a given build.

-The keys for the dictionary are a concatenation of the `language`_ and `version`_ config values for that build, where the string ``nil`` is set for the key if both the language and version are not set.
+The keys for the dictionary are a concatenation of the `language`_ and `version`_ config values for that build, where the string ``"nil"`` is set for the key if both the language and version are not set.
 For example, to setup validation for multiple builds:

 .. code-block:: python